Tiburon Laboratory: Invasions and Community Ecology on the US West Coast

 Vessels of all kinds move species within and between bays.
 Our scientific divers conduct in-water hull surveys of boats and ships in West Coast ports and beyond to assess the role of vessel biofouling in moving organisms from port to port.
 Read more about our work on cargo and cruise ships in the Smithsonian Magazine.

 We have studied ways to make eradication of targeted non-native pest species more efficient and effective, and have undertaken numerous eradication efforts, including the Japanese Mudsnail (Batillaria attramentaria) and the colonial tunicate Didemnum vexillum.
-Most recently, we have been working with UC Davis to monitor and eradicate a local population of non-native European Green Crabs (Carcinus maenas) near Stinson Beach, CA.
+Most recently, we worked with UC Davis and NOAA to monitor and eradicate a local population of non-native European Green Crabs (Carcinus maenas) near Stinson Beach, CA, and have investigated the possibility of functional eradication of the Atlantic oyster drill (Urosalpinx cinerea) as part of native Olympia oyster restoration efforts.

 Native Olympia Oysters